ysree/awesome_notes/companies/nutanix/storage.md

     - ⚠️ Not recommended as a long-term backup (snapshots grow and impact performance).

 2. Image-level Backup (Preferred)
-    - Backup software integrates with the hypervisor API (VMware VADP(vmware api for data protection), Hyper-V VSS, Nutanix APIs).
+    - Backup software integrates with the hypervisor API (VMware VADP, Hyper-V VSS, Nutanix APIs).
     - Captures the entire VM disk image (VMDK, VHDX, QCOW2, etc.).
     - Can restore the whole VM or individual files.
     - Tools: Veeam, Commvault, Rubrik, NetBackup, Nutanix Mine.

 3. Data backup solutions - veam ,emc avamar ,cohesity ,rubrik

+## Changed Block Tracking (CBT)

-4. What is CBT?
+What is CBT?
 VMware vSphere APIs for Data Protection (VADP)
     - Changed Block Tracking (CBT) is a VMware feature that keeps track of which disk blocks have changed since the last backup.
     - Instead of scanning the entire virtual disk (VMDK), the backup software only reads the changed blocks.
     - Works with VMware vSphere APIs for Data Protection (VADP).

+## RPO vs RTO

 RPO vs RTO (often confused)
     - RPO (Recovery Point Objective): How much data you can lose (measured in time).
 Acceptable data loss (backup age).
 Backup every 15 min = RPO 15 min
     - RTO (Recovery Time Objective): How quickly you must restore service after failure (measured in duration).
 Acceptable downtime (restore speed).
 Service must be up in 1 hour

+## vSphere Replication

 What is vSphere Replication?
 Software replication
     - vSphere Replication (VR) is VMware’s built-in feature for replicating VMs from one site to another.
     - It provides disaster recovery (DR) by keeping a copy of VMs at a secondary site.
     - Replication happens at the hypervisor level (not storage array level).
+    - from multiple sources sites to single target site also possible ,but every site should have a VR appliance ,leverages CBT tracking technique and all esxi hosts would be pusehd with VR agents and NFC copy is performed from source to destination site for changed blocks

+## Array-Based Replication

 What is Array-Based Replication?
     - Array-Based Replication (ABR) is storage-level replication performed by the storage array itself, not by VMware or hypervisor.
     - The storage vendor’s array controller copies data from one storage array (source) to another array (target), typically across sites.
     - Used for high-performance disaster recovery (DR), business continuity, and zero/near-zero data loss.

+## Raw Device Mapping (RDM)

 What is Raw Device Mapping (RDM)?
     - Whenever a vm is created , vmdk vm files are created on the vmfs file system
     - RDM is a method in VMware vSphere that allows a VM to directly access a LUN (logical unit number) on the storage array.
     - Instead of storing the VM’s virtual disk as a VMDK file inside a datastore, the VM is given a pointer file that maps straight to the raw LUN.

+## vSCSI Controller

 What is vscsi (Virtual SCSI Controller)
     - vSCSI controller is the virtual SCSI interface inside a VM that connects virtual disks (VMDKs) or RDMs to the VM.